What the Chiefs Badly Need in the Draft

 In this story:

-Another acceptable option would be to take a receiver and plan to move off either Rashee Rice or Xavier Worthy in the future.
-Both of them have their own problems that prevent them from being this team's primary option, and Mahomes will need a reliable target if they expect him to bring the Chiefs back into the dynasty they were.
+It's still unclear whether Spagnuolo will continue to be the Chiefs' defensive coordinator, but Woods would flourish under his defensive schemes and how he can hide pressure.
+Not to mention, the Chiefs already have plenty of upcoming defensive players on their line that haven't taken that step in their development yet.

-There's nothing wrong with the Chiefs selecting Love, after all, he does address one of their biggest needs.
-I just hope the Chiefs know they don't have to be locked into taking a running back in the first round.
+Woods could be the anchor of their defensive line moving forward, with plenty of complementary pieces around him that would create a strong defensive front.

-Never again miss one major story related to what the Chiefs need in the draft when you sign up for our 100% FREE newsletter that comes straight to your email with the latest news.
+Never again miss one major story related to Woods when you sign up for our 100% FREE newsletter that comes straight to your email with the latest news.
 SIGN UP HERE NOW.

 Chiefs Kingdom, OnSI welcomes you to the Internet’s No. 1 destination for in-depth info, always free; the best way to get it is to follow @KCChiefsOnSI, @ZakSGilbert and @Domminchella on X (Twitter).
 And join the conversation by visiting our Facebook page (here).